-I am happy you have chosen to help serve our patients, their families, visitors and staff here at Marshfield Medical Center.
-You will be serving in a vital capacity requiring dedicated effort, loyalty and enthusiasm.
-There are many volunteers, like you, who have discovered a new way of life by serving others.
+Thank you for choosing to serve our patients, their families, visitors and staff here at Marshfield Medical Center-Rice Lake.
+Our Volunteer Partners serve a vital role requiring dedicated effort, loyalty and enthusiasm.
+The sharing of your time, talent and compassion truly impacts the experience of all those entering our hospital.